-It is the responsibility of the qualified engineer and/or qualified installer to ensure the system and its components meet applicable structural and electrical code requirements for the product application's jurisdiction.
+It is the responsibility of the qualified engineer and/or qualified installer to ensure the system and its components meet applicable structural and electrical code requirements for the product application's jurisdiction and to evaluate the product specifications are suitable for the application environment.
 First Solar is not responsible for bonding failure, breakage, damage, wear, corrosion, or module performance issues that are deemed to be caused by design or installation practices that do not comply with this User Guide.